 ESSER III: Funding school construction

-While school districts have significantly more funding available to them under ESSER III than they have in previous rounds of relief, some districts may not have enough funding in ESSER III alone to fund a major facility construction project.
 Fortunately, ESSER III funds may be used to fund an improvement in conjunction with other funding sources.
 For example, the school district may look to use ESSER III funds in combination with a voted levy or bond issue to construct a project.
-(Note: The August 4, 2021, deadline to place a levy or bond issue on the November ballot falls before the August 20, 2021, ESSER III application deadline.)
-Alternatively, school districts may couple ESSER III funds with a lease-purchase arrangement under R.C.
+Alternatively, school districts may couple these funds with a lease-purchase arrangement under R.C.
 3313.375 and avoid the need to go to their voters altogether, assuming a sufficient existing cash flow.
 School districts should consult experienced public finance counsel to further explore these financing options.
+It is important to remember, however, that if ESSER III funds are used on even a portion of a project, all of the federal requirements discussed below are applicable.

-Finally, school districts should be aware of the additional procurement requirements applicable to using federal funding for construction projects.
-For example, school districts will need to ensure the procurement of the construction professionals complies with Uniform Guidance under federal law, along with the state law requirements that would ordinarily apply to such projects.
-Additionally, the Davis-Bacon Act applies to ESSER-funded construction projects, triggering an obligation on the contractors to pay prevailing wage.
-Finally, there are a host of contractual provisions required to be included in the construction contract to fully ensure federal compliance.
-Experienced construction counsel can assist the school district in navigating the unfamiliar waters of federally-funded construction.
+School districts should be aware of the additional procurement requirements applicable to using federal funding for construction projects.
+For example, school districts will need to ensure the procurement of construction professionals complies with uniform guidance under federal law, along with the state law requirements that would ordinarily apply to such projects.

 This is for informational purposes only.
 It is not intended to be legal advice and does not create or imply an attorney-client relationship.Download PDF